tensorpack/tensorpack/docs/tutorial/faq.md

 ## How to load a model / do transfer learning

-All model loading (in either training or testing) is through the `session_init` option in `TrainConfig` or `PredictConfig`.
+All model loading (in either training or testing) is through the `session_init` initializer in `TrainConfig` or `PredictConfig`.
-It accepts a `SessionInit` instance, where the common options are `SaverRestore` which restores TF checkpoint, or `DictRestore` which restores a dict. (`get_model_loader` is a small helper to decide which one to use from a file name.)
+The common choices for this option are `SaverRestore` which restores a TF checkpoint, or `DictRestore` which restores a dict. (`get_model_loader` is a small helper to decide which one to use from a file name.)

-Doing transfer learning is straightforward.
+Doing transfer learning is trivial.
 Variable restoring is completely based on name match between the current graph and the `SessionInit` initializer.
-Therefore, if you want to load some model, just use the same variable name.
+Therefore, if you want to load some model, just use the same variable name so the old value will be loaded into the variable.
 If you want to re-train some layer, just rename it.
 Unmatched variables on both sides will be printed as a warning.